 Under a teaching scholarship awarded by the Singapore Ministry of Education, Ji Heng read the Music Tripos at University of Cambridge (Girton College), and graduated in June 2017.
 He took composition lessons with teachers including Richard Causton, Jeremy Thurlow and Cheryl Frances-Hoad, and also academic lessons with Martin Ennis, Tim Watts and Gareth Wilson, along with several others.
 He was involved in the College’s Chapel Choir and numerous recitals organised by the Music Society.
 In 2016, he was awarded the Sophia Turle Scholarship and Phyllis Tillyard Prize in recognition of his academic performance.
 During his time at Cambridge, Ji Heng wrote for a diverse range of ensembles.
 Past projects include a prize-winning Advent carol Maranâ thâ premiered by Ely Consort under Matthew Rudd, a Short Piece for Cambridge University Chinese Orchestra, a setting of a poem The Ocean Breathes for twelve solo voices and three suspended cymbals, as well as Three Movements for Organ dedicated to Lucy Morrell, who was Senior Organ Scholar (2015-2018) at Girton College.

-Presently, Ji Heng is teaching music in a junior college in Singapore, and hopes to keep up his composing career alongside his teaching job.
+Presently, Ji Heng is teaching music in a junior college in Singapore, and seeks to keep on composing alongside his teaching job.